-To Create a Run-Time Help Volume
+▼ To Create a Run-Time Help Volume

 1. Open File Manager and change to the directory where your volume.htg file is located.
-This Figure will be displayed.

 - 2. Select the file icon. - 3.
 Choose Compile from the File Manager Selected menu.

 The volume.htg file is processed and creates a volume.sdl file and volume.err file.